kubernetes/website/content/en/docs/concepts/architecture/control-plane-communication.md

 - dchen1107
 - roberthbailey
 - liggitt
-title: Master-Node communication
+title: Control-plane communication
 content_template: templates/concept
 weight: 20
 ---

 {{% capture overview %}}

-This document catalogs the communication paths between the master (really the apiserver) and the Kubernetes cluster.
+This document catalogs the communication paths between the control plane and the Kubernetes cluster.
 The intent is to allow users to customize their installation to harden the network configuration such that the cluster can be run on an untrusted network (or on fully public IPs on a cloud provider).